 The Google map pack — also called the local 3-pack — is the set of three business listings shown with a map at the top of local search results.
 Ranking there is decided by the same three factors as all local SEO (relevance, distance, prominence) but weighted heavily toward your Google Business Profile, your proximity to the searcher, and review signals.
 Because it sits above the organic results and captures roughly 44% of local clicks, it is the most valuable position a local business can hold.

-To rank in the Google map pack, optimize three things in order: your Google Business Profile (correct categories, services, service-area towns, photos), your prominence (a steady cadence of recent, replied-to reviews plus consistent citations), and your website (fast load, LocalBusiness schema, a page per town).
-Proximity you cannot control, but strong profile and prominence signals widen the radius where you appear.
+To rank in the Google map pack, optimize three things in order: your Google Business Profile (correct primary category, every service listed, service-area towns added), your prominence (a steady cadence of recent, replied-to reviews plus consistent citations), and your website (fast mobile load, LocalBusiness schema, a page per town you serve).
+The review bar varies sharply by vertical — in Middlesex County, Massachusetts, irrigation and dumpster-rental companies compete with 25 to 50 reviews; tree care and HVAC incumbents run 400 or more.
+Check the actual review counts of the current top-3 results for your query before setting a goal.
+That is your real benchmark.

 Start with the Google Business Profile